JMFrancia/ng2-sandbox/README.md

 Angular2 Bootstrap3 Modal Component with generator service

-# Acknowledgements
+### Acknowledgements

-The base-modal module used in Arc Modal is `ng2-bs3-modal` created by Doul Ludlow, which can be found at [this repository](https://github.com/dougludlow/ng2-bs3-modal).
+The base-modal module used in Arc Modal is `ng2-bs3-modal` created by Doug Ludlow, which can be found at [this repository](https://github.com/dougludlow/ng2-bs3-modal).
 It was renamed base-modal as part of this project for clarity.

 ## Prerequisites